bkw777/rgb2vga/README.md

 - Put the RGB2VGA and DE0-Nano together with the trim pot on the same side as the USB connector.
 - For TANDY Color Computer 3, turn all dip switches off.
 For most games, turn the Artifact switch on.
 - Turn the trim pot to 50%.
-- Insert a polarity key plug into pin #6 on each end of the ribbon cable.
-Pin #6 is the center pin on the opposite row away from the the polarity bump.
+- Insert the IDC pin block-off plugs into pin #6 on each end of the ribbon cable.
+Pin #6 is the center pin on the row opposite/away from the the polarity bump.

 ## Enclosure
 The source for the enclosure is the [rgb2vga.scad](case/rgb2vga.scad) OpenSCAD file.